seanbaxter/DirectXShaderCompiler/docs/WritingAnLLVMPass.rst

 Here we describe how to write the "hello world" of passes.
 The "Hello" pass is designed to simply print out the name of non-external functions that exist in the program being compiled.
 It does not modify the program at all, it just inspects it.
-The source code and files for this pass are available in the LLVM source tree in the ``lib/Transforms/Hello`` directory.
+The source code and files for this pass are available in the LLVM37 source tree in the ``lib/Transforms/Hello`` directory.

-.. _writing-an-llvm-pass-makefile:
+.. _writing-an-llvm37-pass-makefile:

 Setting up the build environment
 --------------------------------

 ..
 FIXME: Why does this recommend to build in-tree?

-First, configure and build LLVM.
-This needs to be done directly inside the LLVM source tree rather than in a separate objects directory.
-Next, you need to create a new directory somewhere in the LLVM source base.
+First, configure and build LLVM37.
+This needs to be done directly inside the LLVM37 source tree rather than in a separate objects directory.
+Next, you need to create a new directory somewhere in the LLVM37 source base.
 For this example, we'll assume that you made ``lib/Transforms/Hello``.
 Finally, you must set up a build script (``Makefile``) that will compile the source code for the new pass.
 To do this, copy the following into ``Makefile``: